sigridjineth/contract-validation/README.md

 # contract-validator
-Simple validator to your EVM-compatible contract using ethers.js which is [npm module](https://www.npmjs.com/package/@sigridjin/contract-validator)
+Check if your EVM contracts, using ethers.js, have the specified method signature, are compatible with the given ABI, and exist on the network.
+(Registered as [npm module](https://www.npmjs.com/package/@sigridjin/contract-validator))

+## Disclaimer
+Further testing is required to determine the full range of functionality and ensure that it is functioning properly in various scenarios.

 ## Prerequisite
-* You need to install `ethers.js` before using the simple module.
+You need to install `ethers.js` before using the simple module.

 ## Install
 ```